ARQ284/Data-Science-Portfolio/Roulette Simulation.md

 This method combines the Martingale strategy with betting against the trend.
-After 2 colors appear in a row, a bet is placed on the opposite color for \$20, and increses in a doubling sequence (per the Martingale strategy).
-100 spins simulated below.
+After 2 colors appear in a row, a bet is placed on the opposite color for \$20, and increases in a doubling sequence (per the Martingale strategy).
+100 spins simulated below with a starting balance of \$500.

 ``` r
 pascalTriangle <- function(h) {